St. Ignatius Heritage Society

 Providing for the future well-being of family, and, at the same time, supporting the mission of Creighton Prep can be accomplished by a variety of gifts known as planned gifts.
-These are truly Gifts of a Lifetime.
-Individuals who have made such gifts are included in the school's Heritage Society.
+These are truly gifts of a lifetime.
+Individuals who have made such gifts are included in the school's St. Ignatius Heritage Society.

-Planned gifts, such as bequests and income-producing gifts, can provide benefits to family now and in the future, and are gifts that will live on, benefitting Creighton Prep for many generations to come.
+Planned gifts, such as bequests and income-producing gifts, can provide benefits to family now and in the future, and are gifts that will live on, benefiting Creighton Prep for many generations to come.
 Other giving opportunities, including the use of retirement assets, allow for maximizing the current and future benefit to both family and the school.
-Contact Rick Berger, Vice President of Advancement, with questions.
+Contact Diane Crowley, Principal Gifts Officer, at 402.548.3803 or email@example.com for more information.

 ***Reviewed by: William J. Lindsay, Jr. '72 J.D., LLM.
 Tax